What Is Positioning In Marketing?

 • Tesla

 Tesla’s branding prioritizes quality over price, positioning itself as a luxury brand with higher costs than competitors.
-Its long-range, eco-friendly, and electric vehicles set it apart from gas-powered luxury and standard electric cars.
+Its long-range, eco-friendly electric vehicles set it apart from gas-powered luxury and standard electric cars.

 Tesla has successfully established a niche market and a distinct brand identity, using quirky features and CEO Elon Musk’s persona to create a fun and unique image.
 Their effective marketing positioning emphasizes high quality and innovation, making Tesla stand out in the automotive industry.